up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-was-110.md

     reboot
     ```

-After rebooting, the SC/APC cable can safely be plugged into the [WAS-110] and immediately receive O5
+After rebooting the WAS-110, safely remove the SC/APC cable from the Hub 5x and connect it to the
+WAS-110.
+If all previous steps were followed correctly, the WAS-110 should operate with O5.1 [PLOAM status].
-operational status.
-For troubleshooting, please read:

-[Troubleshoot connectivity issues with the WAS-110]
+For troubleshooting, please read the [Troubleshoot connectivity issues with the WAS-110] guide before seeking help on
+the [8311 Discord community server].

+  [PLOAM status]: troubleshoot-connectivity-issues-with-the-was-110.md#ploam-status
+  [Troubleshoot connectivity issues with the WAS-110]: troubleshoot-connectivity-issues-with-the-was-110.md

 !!! note "Clone the Hub 5x :purple_circle: MAC address on the router's DHCP WAN interface and tag it and anything in-between the WAS-110 with VLAN 100"